eben-arkoh-amoah/Frontend-mentor-calculator-app/README.md

 ## Overview

-This is a single simple calculator application which can be used for calculation. it also allows the user to switcth between three color themes
+This appliction  simple calculator which can be used for simple mathematical calculations.
+It also allows the user to switch between three color themes .

 ## About the Project

-This is a project i was assigned to as part of my software devepment training prgram to challenge and give <br> me a hand-on practice on the theories i have learnt in javascript during the javascript phase of the training period.
+This is a  calculator application project I was assigned to build as part of my software devepment training prgram to challenge and give <br> me a hand-on practice on the theories I have learnt in javascript during the javascript phase of the training.

 ## Tasks

 - Prototype : consists well structured html styled with  css stylesheet which is user interactive<br>
-wuth the help of javascript.
+with the help of javascript.

 ## Built With